-Warrants Payable - Warrants are issued to meet the obligations for goods and services provided to the District.
-The District recognizes a liability for the amount of outstanding warrants that have yet to be redeemed by the District's treasurer.
+Warrant/Checks Payable - Warrant/checks are issued to meet the obligations for goods and services provided to the District.
+The District recognizes a liability for the amount of outstanding warrants/checks that have yet to be cashed by the District's bank.

-Encumbrances - Encumbrances represent commitments related to purchase orders, contracts, other commitments for expenditures or resources, and goods or services received by the District for which a warrant has not been issued.
+Encumbrances - Encumbrances represent commitments related to purchase orders, contracts, other commitments for expenditures or resources, and goods or services received by the District for which a warrant/check has not been issued.
 An expenditure is recorded and a liability is recognized for outstanding encumbrances at year end in accordance with the regulatory basis of accounting.
-While the regulatory basis that is used for the Debt Service Fund approximates full accrual accounting, the accruals recorded are reported to meet regulatory requirements, as opposed to the requirements of generally accepted accounting principles.
+While the regulatory basis that is used for the debt service fund approximates full accrual accounting, the accruals recorded are reported to meet regulatory requirements, as opposed to the requirements of generally accepted accounting principles.